IMU Comparison

 Criteria

-We rank these chips in the following categories: Reset Time, Cost, Availability and Build quality.
-These factors are meant to give a quick indication as to what to expect from various IMUs, your mileage may vary.
-For clarification purposes: If 3 out of 10 chips are dead on arrival or die during early use, we refer to that as poor build quality.
+We rank these chips in the following categories: Reset Time, Cost, Availability, and Build Quality.
+These factors are meant to give a quick indication as to what to expect from various IMUs; your mileage may vary.
+For clarification purposes: If two out of ten chips are dead on arrival or die during early use, we refer to that as poor build quality.

 General Recommendations

-At the moment there is no general IMU recomended for all price ranges.
-Although below there will be a short, general guide on what to get depending on your price range:
+At the moment there is no general IMU recommended for all price ranges, although below there will be a short, general guide on what to get depending on your price range.

 Reset time | Cost | Availability | Build quality |